locket0115/chessai/README.md

 - Press 't' to change theme
 - Press 'r' to reset game

-- working on AI mode
-- only supports PVP currently

 -----------------

 ### TODO:

-- features
-    - some VFX for pawn promotion
-    - winner result screen

-- fix bug
+- Bug fix
     - some pieces can capture same team
     - when pawn en-passant capture sound and move sounds plays simultaneously
     - king cant move to the grid which it can go

+- Features
+    - some VFX for pawn promotion
-- implementation
+    - winner result screen
     - chess AI